SpinalNet: Deep Neural Network with Gradual Input: Abstract

 \section{Abstract}

-Over the past few years, deep neural networks (DNNs) have garnered remarkable success in a diverse range of real-world applications.
-However, DNNs consider a large number of inputs and consist of a large number of parameters, resulting in high computational demand.
-We study the human somatosensory system and propose the SpinalNet to achieve higher accuracy with less computational resources.
-In a typical neural network (NN) architecture, the hidden layers receive inputs in the first layer and then transfer the intermediate outcomes to the next layer.
-In the proposed SpinalNet, the structure of hidden layers allocates to three sectors: 1) Input row, 2) Intermediate row, and 3) output row.
-The intermediate row of the SpinalNet contains a few neurons.
-The role of input segmentation is in enabling each hidden layer to receive a part of the inputs and outputs of the previous layer.
-Therefore, the number of incoming weights in a hidden layer is significantly lower than traditional DNNs.
-As all layers of the SpinalNet directly contributes to the output row, the vanishing gradient problem does not exist.
-We also investigate the SpinalNet fully-connected layer to several well-known DNN models and perform traditional learning and transfer learning.
+Deep neural networks (DNNs) have achieved the state of the art performance in numerous fields.
+However, DNNs need high computation times, and people always expect better performance in a lower computation.
+Therefore, we study the human somatosensory system and design a neural network (SpinalNet) to achieve higher accuracy with fewer computations.
+Hidden layers in traditional NNs receive inputs in the previous layer, apply activation function, and then transfer the outcomes to the next layer.
+In the proposed SpinalNet, each layer is split into three splits: 1) input split, 2) intermediate split, and 3) output split.
+Input split of each layer receives a part of the inputs.
+The intermediate split of each layer receives outputs of the intermediate split of the previous layer and outputs of the input split of the current layer.
+The number of incoming weights becomes significantly lower than traditional DNNs.
+The SpinalNet can also be used as the fully connected or classification layer of DNN and supports both traditional learning and transfer learning.
 We observe significant error reductions with lower computational costs in most of the DNNs.
-We have also obtained the state-of-the-art (SOTA) performance for QMNIST, Kuzushiji-MNIST, EMNIST (Letters, Digits, and Balanced), STL-10, Bird225, Fruits 360, and Caltech-101 datasets.
-The scripts of the proposed SpinalNet are available with the following link: https://github.com/dipuk0506/SpinalNet
+Traditional learning on the VGG-5 network with SpinalNet classification layers provided the state-of-the-art (SOTA) performance on QMNIST, Kuzushiji-MNIST, EMNIST (Letters, Digits, and Balanced) datasets.
+Traditional learning with ImageNet pre-trained initial weights and SpinalNet classification layers provided the SOTA performance on STL-10, Fruits 360, Bird225, and Caltech-101 datasets.
+The scripts of the proposed SpinalNet are available at the following link: https://github.com/dipuk0506/SpinalNet